adoliner1/grid_game/rules.md

 3 4 5
 6 7 8
 ```

-When both players are due to resolve some effect at the same time, the first player resolves them first.

 Some tiles use adjacency.
 In the above grid, 0 is adjacent to 1 and 3, but not to 4.

+When both players are due to resolve some effect at the same time, the first player resolves them first.

-Producing a shape means: add to your storage.
+__Producing__ a shape adds it to your bank.

-Burning a shape removes it from the game.
-It doesn't go to the powerups section.
+__Burning__ a shape removes it from the game.
+It does not go to the graveyard.

+__Receiving__ a shape always happens at an empty slot on a tile.
+If there are no empty slots at that tile, no shape is received.

+__Moving__ a shape also always goes to an empty slot.

-End of round effects happen before end of round bonuses are calculated.
+Some Tile's have effects that happen at the end of a round.
+These resolve before round bonuses.

-Moving/Placing/Receiving are different i.e. if you receive a shape on a tile it will not trigger on place or on move effects.

-When you receive or move a shape, it may not trump.

 A **set** is 1 circle, 1 square, and 1 triangle

 A **pair** is any 2 shapes

-Some tiles can only be used once per round.
-This applies to everyone, players do not get to each use it once per round